xinbaDev/chainlink-starter/README.md

 ### On Rinkeby testnet

+Before proceeding, make sure you follow the instructions and successfully setup the chianlink infrastructure on aws.

+1. Replace the endpoint in ```/env/.env.linknode with your own
-1. Go to [Infura](https://infura.io/), create an account and get Rinkeby provider URL(one for https, one for websocket)
+2. Go to [Infura](https://infura.io/), create an account and get Rinkeby provider URL(one for https, one for websocket)
-2. Create/Replace both URL in your `.env.provider` file with the URL you got from Infura
+3. Create/Replace both URL in your `.env.provider` file with the URL you got from Infura

 ```bash
 # it should look something like this